upyesp/upyesp.org/content/posts/winwdows-ssh-passkey/index.md

 <!--more-->

-[Passkeys](https://fidoalliance.org/passkeys/) enable authentication using methods such as fingerprint scan or PIN entry.
-As well as providing a method to log in to websites such as Apple, Microsoft and Google, they can also be used to authenticate applications, including SSH connections.
+[Passkeys](https://fidoalliance.org/passkeys/) provide user authentication using methods such as fingerprint, face ID or PIN entry.
+As well as providing a method to log in to websites such as Apple, Microsoft and Google, they can also be used by applications requiring user authentication, including SSH.

 SSH is a core element of the [OpenSSH](https://www.openssh.com/) project.
 Several Unix-like operating systems are supported.
-Microsoft Windows is also supported.
-This blog details using SSH on the Windows command-line, secured with multi factor authentication (MFA / 2FA).
+Microsoft Windows is also fully supported.

 > TL;DR
 > 1. Open a PowerShell console as Admin.
-> 1. Install the latest version of [OpenSSH for Windows](https://github.com/PowerShell/Win32-OpenSSH/wiki/Install-Win32-OpenSSH-Using-MSI), with `winget remove Microsoft.OpenSSH.Beta`.
+> 1. Install the latest version of [OpenSSH for Windows](https://github.com/PowerShell/Win32-OpenSSH/wiki/Install-Win32-OpenSSH-Using-MSI), with `winget install Microsoft.OpenSSH.Beta`.
 > 1. Generate a new key pair, with: `ssh-keygen -t ecdsa-sk`.
 > 1. Copy the new .pub key to the remote server, with: `Get-Content $env:USERPROFILE\.ssh\id_ecdsa_sk.pub | ssh alice@example.com 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'` (change alice@example.com to your user/server).
 > 1. SSH to the server, with: `ssh alice@example.com` (change alice@example.com to your user/server).